Proveblue (Methylene Blue)

 These side effects occur relatively frequently and usually don’t require emergency care:

-- Blue color in urine or bowel movements
+- Blue discoloration of urine or bowel movements

-- Change in color of skin, saliva, urine and/or feces to blue or blue/green
+- Change in skin, saliva, urine, or feces color

 Seek immediate medical attention if you experience: